 All students must comply with the University's vaccination requirements.
 If you are a student or if you have children who will attend school or daycare in Connecticut, you must show proof of immunization.
 Bring with you proof of immunizations and your full medical records.

 It is advisable to carry traveler's insurance if your home insurance will not cover the expenses of emergency medical care while you travel and during your first few days at Yale.
-Yale Health Plan coverage for new students begins on the day of the opening of dormitories.
+The start date for the Yale Health Plan varies from school to school.
+Please check with your specific school if you have any questions.